Apehero-Saigon/Apero-Monetization-Sample/README.md

-        onImpression = {}, // Additional callback when ad is shown if needed, delete this line not used onAdClick = {}, // Additional callback when ad is clicked if needed, delete this line not used isFullscreen = false, // true if ad is fullscreen native, default is false, can delete this line if it's false )
+        onImpression = {}, // Additional callback when ad is shown if needed, delete this line not used onAdClick = {}, // Additional callback when ad is clicked if needed, delete this line not used isFullscreen = false, // true if ad is fullscreen native, default is false, can delete this line if it's false reloadAfterVideo = true // true if you want to reload and show ad after ad shown video completely, default is true, can delete this line if it's true
+    )
     ```
 - Interstitial